Chinese Studies Program Director, Associate Professor of Chinese Studies

 Dr. Emily Wilcox 魏美玲 joined the Department of Modern Languages and Literatures at William & Mary as tenured Associate Professor of Chinese Studies in January 2021.
 Wilcox was formerly a Visiting Assistant Professor in the Chinese Program at William & Mary in 2011-13 and served as Program Director of the William & Mary Summer in Beijing Program in 2013.
 She taught at the University of Michigan from 2013 to 2020, where she was most recently tenured Associate Professor of Modern Chinese Studies and Associate Chair and Director of Graduate Studies in the Department of Asian Languages and Cultures, as well as Affiliate Faculty in the School of Music, Theatre, and Dance.
 Wilcox holds an undergraduate degree from Harvard University, an MPhil from the University of Cambridge, and a PhD from the University of California, Berkeley.
-She has been the recipient of major grants and fellowships from the Blakemore Foundation, the U.S. Fulbright Program, the U.S. Foreign Language and Area Studies Program, the American Council of Learned Societies, the Social Science Research Council, and the Woodrow Wilson International Center for Scholars.
+She has been the recipient of major grants and fellowships from the Blakemore Foundation, the U.S. Fulbright Program, the U.S. Foreign Language and Area Studies Program, the American Council of Learned Societies, the Social Science Research Council, the Woodrow Wilson International Center for Scholars, and the Chiang Ching-kuo Foundation for International Scholarly Exchange.
 Wilcox publishes actively in both English and Chinese, and she frequently gives lectures around the world, especially in Asia.

 Wilcox is an award-winning scholar of modern and contemporary China whose work spans the fields of PRC history, inter-Asia cultural studies, Chinese ethnic minority studies, and transnational Sinophone and Chinese diaspora studies.
 She is a recognized international leader in the study of Chinese dance and performance.
 Wilcox’s first book, Revolutionary Bodies: Chinese Dance and the Socialist Legacy, was published by the University of California Press in 2018 and won the 2019 de la Torre Bueno Prize® from the Dance Studies Association.
 It is the first scholarly monograph in the English language to examine the historical development of concert dance in the People’s Republic of China.
 Those interested in learning more can listen to Wilcox’s New Books Network podcast or view her recorded book talks in English or Chinese.
-A Chinese translation, titled 《革命的身体: 重新认识当代中国舞蹈文化》 , is forthcoming from Fudan University Press in 2021.
+A Chinese translation, titled 《革命的身体: 重新认识当代中国舞蹈文化》 , is forthcoming from Fudan University Press.

 Wilcox is a devoted teacher and mentor who loves working with students at all levels of their scholarly journeys.
 In 2019, Wilcox received the Class of 1923 Memorial Teaching Award for outstanding teaching of undergraduates at the University of Michigan.
 While she was at Michigan, she served as an advisor for master’s and doctoral students in the PhD in Asian Languages and Cultures, the MA in Chinese Studies, the Graduate Certificate in World Performance Studies, and the MFA in Dance.
 She regularly mentors undergraduate research and serves as an external committee member for graduate students across the US and internationally.
 As a first-generation college graduate, Wilcox enjoys working with students of diverse backgrounds and is committed to overcoming barriers to higher education for all students.
 Syllabi for Wilcox’s past and current courses and a list of past and current advisees can be found here.
 If you are interested in applying to work with Dr. Wilcox, please email her directly at [[eewilcox]] for more information.